-Chris Pearson, Managing Director at Vickers – the specialist heating and lighting controls brand that forms part of Pilot Group Infrastructure – explains why it makes sense for commercial and industrial businesses to invest in an energy management system.
+Chris Pearson, Managing Director at Vickers – the specialist heating and lighting controls brand that forms part of Pilot Group – explains why it makes sense for commercial and industrial businesses to invest in an energy management system.
 It’s estimated that 20% of a business’ energy costs is due to wasted energy.
 This can be caused by inefficient equipment or simply due to heat loss in older buildings.
 This alone is reason to plug the wastage and recover losses by investing in improved equipment.
 With increasing legislative measures being levied on commercial and industrial premises to reduce energy consumption, the investment in an energy management system can yield significant savings in both energy and money.
 Let’s take a further look.

 UK aims to meet its carbon reduction targets for 2020 and 2050

-There’s growing pressure on commercial and industrial premises to use energy sparingly and as efficiently as possible.
+There’s growing pressure on commercial and industrial premises to use energy as sparingly and efficiently as possible.
 The built environment has long been identified by the government as a major contributor to Greenhouse Gas (GHG) emissions – responsible for about 46% of UK emissions, with non-domestic buildings accounting for around 19%.